You Can’t Wear White After Labor Day? These 7 Fashion-Tech Founders Say Otherwise

 As we tuck into oysters and sip our vodka cranberry cocktails, taking great care not to dirty our white pants and embroidered sundresses, we are reminded of the post-Labor Day moratorium on white clothing and accessories that has long been a topic of debate even for the greatest of fashionistas.

 So, why aren't we supposed to wear white after Labor Day?
 History points to a mix of class snobbery, practicalities of available clothing materials and a country vs. city mentality.
-Wanting to shed light on this modern day conundrum, we turned to the founders of our favorite fashion startups (and our own founder of Fueled) to get their shining perspective on what has become an increasingly grey area in fashion etiquette...
+Wanting to shed light on this modern day conundrum, we turned to the founders of our favorite fashion startups (and our own founder) to get their shining perspective on what has become an increasingly gray area in fashion etiquette...

 “White goes with everything, why would I give up some of my favorite pieces, just because I turn a page in my calendar?”

-"White is one of my favourite colours, so I definitely break this rule.
-Above is a shot of me at our first year anniversary party in September of 2011, I love a strong crisp winter white or soft ivory- nothing is more chic!"
+"White is one of my favorite colors, so I definitely break this rule.
+Above is a shot of me at our first-year anniversary party in September of 2011, I love a strong crisp winter white or soft ivory- nothing is chicer!"

 "I'm all about winter whites.
 The only stressful part of wearing white is that I'm a messy eater and always get stained, not some silly rule about what you can and can't wear after Labor Day."